 North Dakota's only biodiesel production facility is located near Velva.
 The ADM plant has the potential to produce 85 million gallons of biodiesel per year.
 The facility is currently producing biodiesel with canola oil provided by an adjacent crushing plant.
 Because of low in-state usage, most of the produced biodiesel is shipped to other states or to Canada.

-Research is being done on biomass availability from crop residues, and the potential use of oilseed crops like carinata, canola, and camelina to produce jet fuel for military and commercial aviation uses.
-The field research is being conducted at the USDA Northern Great Plains Research Laboratory in Mandan, N.D.
+Field research is being conducted at the USDA Northern Great Plains Research Laboratory in Mandan, N.D., to explore the potential of using other crop residue to produce jet fuel.